• Europes biggest bike selection

 Syncros Savona V1.5 Cut Out

-The Syncros Savona is designed for women who prefer to ride in a more aggressive position and are looking to get the most out of their saddle.
+The Syncros Savona is designed for women who prefer to ride in a more aggressive position and want to get the most out of their saddle.
 The Savona V1.5 is designed for performance and comfort, with lightweight titanium rails and a central cut-out to relieve pressure.
-The Savona V1.5 also comes in a channel version, for women who prefer more support in the middle over having a cut-out.
+The Savona V1.5 also comes in a channel version for women who prefer more support in the middle over a cut-out.

-The Syncros Savona V1.5 comes in one size of 145mm and weighs 240g.
-The saddle comes in at a very specific $87.62 from the brand’s US website, or around £65 in the UK from third-party retailers.
+The Syncros Savona V1.5 is available in a 145 mm size and weighs 240g.
+The saddle costs a very specific $87.62 from the brand’s US website or around £65 in the UK from third-party retailers.

 Phenom Comp with Mimic